openid-connect-4-identity-assurance-1_0 November 2024

 When the available data does not fulfill the requirements of the RP expressed through value, values, or max_age, the following logic applies:

-• If the respective requirement was expressed for a claim within verified_claims/verification, the whole verified_claims element shall be omitted.
+• If the respective requirement was expressed for a claim within verified_claims/verification, the OP shall omit the whole verified_claims element.

-• Otherwise, the respective claim shall be omitted from the response.
+• Otherwise, the OP shall omit the respective claim from the response.

 In both cases, the OP shall not return an error to the RP.

-If an element is to be omitted according to the rules above, but is a requirement for a valid response, its parent element shall be omitted as well.
-This process shall be repeated until the response is valid.
+If an element is to be omitted according to the rules above, but is a requirement for a valid response, the OP shall omit its parent element as well.
+This OP shall repeat this process until the response is valid.

 If the OP encounters an error, standard OpenID Connect authentication error response logic applies, as defined in section 3.1.2.6 of [OpenID].